John-Fajardo-Calle/fajardo.devfolio/README.md

-# fajardo.devfolio - John Fajardo's Professional Portfolio
+# fajardo.devfolio - My Professional Portfolio

-fajardo.devfolio is a modern, responsive professional portfolio website for John Fajardo, showcasing his profile as a Backend Developer and Mechatronics Engineer.
-It serves as a technical portfolio, curriculum vitae presentation, and a personal showcase for job opportunities.
+Welcome to fajardo.devfolio!
+This is my personal professional portfolio, built to effectively showcase my profile as a Backend Developer and Mechatronics Engineer.
+It serves as my technical showcase, CV presentation, and a platform for new career opportunities.

-The site is built with React, Vite, and TailwindCSS, featuring dynamic language switching (Spanish/English), dark/light mode support with persistence, a filterable project gallery, and a functional contact form.
+The site is developed with React, Vite, and TailwindCSS.
+It's fully responsive, bilingual (Spanish/English), features dynamic theme (dark/light mode) switching with persistence, a filterable project gallery with animations, and a functional contact system.

-**Live Demo (GitHub Pages):** `https://TU_USUARIO_GITHUB.github.io/fajardo.devfolio/` *(Replace `TU_USUARIO_GITHUB` with your GitHub username)*
+**Live Demo (GitHub Pages):** `https://john-fajardo-calle.github.io/fajardo.devfolio/`

-## Features
+## Key Features

-* **Professional Profile Presentation:** Clearly showcases John Fajardo's skills and experience.
+* **Professional Profile Presentation:** Clearly presents my skills, experience, and engineering background.
-* **Bilingual Content:** Fully supports English and Spanish, with dynamic language switching (using `react-i18next`).
+* **Bilingual Content (ES/EN):** Full support for Spanish and English, with dynamic language switching powered by `react-i18next` and `i18next-browser-languagedetector` for persistence.
-* **Dark/Light Mode:** Theme toggling with persistence in `localStorage` (using React Context API).
+* **Dark/Light Mode:** User-selectable theme toggling with the preference saved in `localStorage`, implemented using React Context API.
-* **Responsive Design:** Adapts to all device sizes (desktop, tablet, mobile).
+* **Fully Responsive Design:** Adapts seamlessly to all device sizes (desktop, tablets, and mobile).
-* **Project Portfolio:**
+* **Interactive Project Portfolio:**
-    * Gallery of technical projects with filtering capabilities (by main programming language and integration projects).
+    * A gallery showcasing my technical projects, filterable by main programming language and integration project types.
     * Detailed view for each project.
-    * Animated transitions for project cards when filtering (using Framer Motion).
+    * Smooth, animated transitions for project cards when filters are applied, powered by Framer Motion.
-    * Filter states persist across page refreshes and language changes (using `sessionStorage`).
+    * Applied filter states are persisted across page refreshes and language changes using `sessionStorage`.
-* **Curriculum Vitae:**
+* **Comprehensive Curriculum Vitae:**
-    * Visually presented CV page.
+    * A visually organized CV page.
-    * Option to download CV in PDF (ES/EN), dynamically updated with language change.
+    * PDF versions of my CV (in Spanish and English) are available for download, with the download option updating dynamically based on the selected site language.
-* **Contact Options:**
+* **Direct Contact Options:**
-    * Functional contact form using EmailJS.
+    * A functional contact form that sends emails directly using EmailJS.
-    * Direct WhatsApp contact button.
+    * A quick contact button via WhatsApp.
+* **Engaging UI/UX:**
-* **Animated Text Transitions:** Subtle "card flip" text animations on language change for UI elements (using a custom `FlippableText` component).
+    * Subtle "card flip" text animations on language change for key UI elements, enhancing the user experience.
+    * Custom favicons and a polished Navbar logo.

 ## Tech Stack

 * **Frontend:** React, Vite, JavaScript
 * **Styling:** TailwindCSS
-* **Routing:** React Router DOM
+* **Routing:** React Router DOM v6
+* **State Management:** React Context API, `useState`, `useEffect`, `useMemo`, `useRef`
 * **Internationalization (i18n):** `react-i18next`, `i18next-browser-languagedetector`
-* **Animations:** Framer Motion (for project card filtering)
+* **Animations:** Framer Motion
 * **Email Service:** EmailJS
-* **Build Tool:** Vite
+* **Build Tool & Dev Server:** Vite

 ## Project Structure

-A brief overview of the project's folder structure:
+Here’s a brief overview of the project's folder structure:

 <pre>
 fajardo.devfolio/